lapinek/platform-scripting/README.AM.md

 Thus, the scripting functionality can be greatly extended with access to external resources of all kinds.

 It is worth reminding that `httpClient` requests are synchronous and blocking until they are completed.
-There is currently [no apparent way to control the timeout of an individual HTTP request](https://bugster.forgerock.org/jira/browse/OPENAM-17147) made with the [send​(Request request)](https://backstage.forgerock.com/docs/am/7/apidocs/org/forgerock/http/Client.html#send(org.forgerock.http.protocol.Request)) method.
+There is currently [no apparent way to control the timeout of an individual HTTP request](https://bugster.forgerock.org/jira/browse/OPENAM-17147) made with the [send(Request request)](https://backstage.forgerock.com/docs/am/7/apidocs/org/forgerock/http/Client.html#send(org.forgerock.http.protocol.Request)) method.

 You can, however, specify a timeout for the script execution in the AM console under Configure > Global Services > Scripting > Secondary Configurations > _Script Type Name_ > Secondary Configurations > EngineConfiguration > Server-side Script Timeout.
 When the script timeout occurs, the script execution will stop, and the procedure the script is part of will fail.